kkschaefer/academic-kickstart/content/home/about.md

 # Biography

-Kathleen Schaefer is currently working on her PHD.
+Kathleen is currently working on her PHD in Civil Engineering at UC Davis examining the question: Can Community Based Flood Insurance incentivise better flood risk management?